xtjoeytx/GServer-v2/bin/docs/npcserver.md

     triggeraction 0,0,servernpc,DatabaseNPCName,;
     triggeraction 0,0,serverwhatever,;

-In the first case, an action will be triggered at the (x, y) location of the level with the dig action.
-Any NPC at those coordinates will get an `actiondig` event.
+In the first case, a "dig" action will be triggered at the (x, y) location of the level.
+Any NPC at those coordinates will get an `actiondig` event, including the NPC itself that issued the action.

 In the second case, the serverside script of the "Shovel" weapon will get triggered.
 The shovel weapon will get an `actionserverside` event.

 In the third case, the serverside script of the database NPC with the name "DatabaseNPCName" will get triggered.
 The NPC will get an `actionserverside` event.

 In the fourth case, the Control-NPC will get an `actionserverwhatever` event.

 So, for a level NPC without a name, you would use the first case to trigger its own serverside script.